bhargavmishra24/Conversion-Rate/README.md

 # Conversion-Rate
 We have data about users who hit our site: whether they converted or not as well as some of their characteristics such as their country, the marketing channel, their age, whether they are repeat users and the number of pages visited during that session (as a proxy for site activity/time spent on site).
-Goal of this project is to:		1) Predict conversion rate  2) Come up with recommendations for the product team and the marketing team to improve conversion rate.
+Goal of this project is to:	<br /> 1) Predict conversion rate  2) Come up with recommendations for the product team and the marketing team to improve conversion rate.
 # Goal
 The goal of this Project is to build a model that predicts conversion rate and based on the model, come up with ideas to improve revenue.
 # Data